Vaccines for COVID-19

 - Go to a walk-in vaccination centre

 If you had COVID-19, you need to wait 4 months before getting a COVID-19 vaccine or booster dose..

 You can check the date of your last vaccination on your digital COVID certificate.

 COVID-19 vaccine and booster for children

-Children must attend their appointment with an adult.
-If possible, the child’s parent or legal guardian should be there to give consent.
+Children under 16 must attend their appointment with their parent or legal guardian to give consent for each dose.